MatMasIt/notesArchive/latest/Inglese/2021/ottobre/martedì_19/10_09_00/appunti.md

 language is simple and musical

-Songs of experience:
+Songs of experience: apperared during the _reign of terror_ in france
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM4NzA0NzgsMjg2NTA2NDIwLDIzNDgzNz
+eyJoaXN0b3J5IjpbODQzNTY0MDAwLDI4NjUwNjQyMCwyMzQ4Mz
-EyNSwtMjAxNzQ0MTA1NF19
+cxMjUsLTIwMTc0NDEwNTRdfQ==
 -->